 There will still be many cases where an individual would be best advised to consult a solicitor and instruct a barrister (if necessary) in the traditional way.

-It will only usually be appropriate to instruct a barrister directly if you are comfortable ‘conducting litigation’ personally.
+Instructing a barrister directly might be particularly attractive to you if you are comfortable ‘conducting litigation’ personally.

 Unless the barrister you wish to instruct directly has an additional authorisation to ‘conduct litigation’ then there are some matters that you will need to do yourself, for example